Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 Desk
 - 1 Plug
 - 1 Trashcan

 ### j.
 Bathrooms

+Bathrooms room are 29.65m² each.
+These are designed to fit 7 peoples each.
+Each toilet is separate by doors and walls.
+There is 3 normal toilets and 1 disabled toilet in each bathroom.

+Each rooms have to contain:
+- 4 bathroom sink
+- 1 hand dryer
+- 1 trashcan
+- 4 mirror

+Each toilets need to contain:
+- 1 toilet
+- 1 trashcan
+- 1 toilet paper dispenser

+Each disabled toilets need to contain:
+- 1 toilet
+- 1 metal bar on the wall
+- 1 bathroom sink
+- 1 trashcan
+- 1 mirror

 ### k.
 Stock Rooms
 ### l.
 Back Outside Deck
 ### m.
 Front Outside Deck